 The reason is that the interior camera parameters can vary with temperature, shocks, altitude between each flight, etc.

 The software can read from the EXIF data the focal length and the number of pixels from the sensor (pixel*pixel), but it cannot always read the correct pixel size to calculate the sensor size (mm*mm).
 This is why the software supposes that the sensor size is 36*24 mm.
-It supposes that the images have the 35 mm equivalent senor size.
-Starting with initial value the focal length that is read at the EXIF or given by the user, it recalculates the most appropriate one for the 36*24 mm sensor size.
+It supposes that the images have the 35 mm equivalent sensor size.
+Starting with the initial value of the focal length that is read at the EXIF or given by the user, it recalculates the most appropriate one for the 36*24 mm sensor size.

 1. Edit the camera model using the optimized focal length as it is calculated and process again: How to change the Camera Initial Values to the Optimized Values.

-2. If it still fails, look for (on Internet or ask your camera manufacturer) the real sensor size of the camera.
+2. If it still fails, look for (on the Internet or ask your camera manufacturer) the real sensor size of the camera.
 Edit the camera model using the real sensor size and process again: How to use the Editing Camera Model Options.